Elkton Community Groups

 |Lions Club Officers|

 Elkton Progressive Improvement Committee (EPIC) was formed in 1987 to improve the quality of life in the Town of Elkton.
-We meet the third Tuesday at 7:00 pm each month at Dr. Jon Trabosh's dental office meeting room.
+We meet the third Tuesday at 7:00 pm each month at Robert Tolsma's Insurance office meeting room located at the Shen Elk Plaza Shopping Center.
 EPIC is a non-profit organization that takes great pride in all of our accomplishments.
 Just to mention a few: The Welcome to Elkton signs and flowerbed, Fort Stonewall play structure in Stonewall Memorial Park and the quarter mile walking track, Memorial/Honor Wall that borders the entrance to the park, the steps that lead into the park, plus many other betterment projects for the Town of Elkton.

-Each year EPIC hosts four events: The Elkton Greater Open Golf Tournament (First Sunday in June), Highway 340 Yard Sales (Second Saturday in September), Annual Autumn Days Arts and Crafts Festival (Third weekend in October) and the Holiday Home Tour (First Sunday in December).
+Each year EPIC hosts four events: The Elkton Greater Open Golf Tournament (Third Saturday in May), Highway 340 Yard Sales (Second Saturday in September), Annual Autumn Days Arts and Crafts Festival (Third weekend in October) and the Holiday Home Tour (First Sunday in December).
 All proceeds go directly back to the town through these projects.
 EPIC always welcomes new members.

 Purpose: EPIC is organized for the purpose of improving the image of and the quality of life in Elkton.

 Contacts: JoAnne Foltz 540-298-8144 or Donna Mowbray 540-298-9370.

 Vice President: Donna Mowbray

 Secretary: Dorenda Flick